Rates, discounts and monetary transactions

 699

-Deed of transfer of commercial real estate.
+Deed of transfer commercial real estate.
 Purchaser

-Mortgage deed for house (detached).
+Mortgage deed residential property (single).
 Mortgagor

 699

-Mortgage deed for commercial real estate.
+Mortgage deed commercial real estate.
 Mortgagor

-Refinancing your mortgage.
+Refinancing mortgage.
 Mortgagor

 699